Ahmed55055/Hotel_DB/README.md

 ## Running the Script

 The script can be executed in SQL Server Management Studio (SSMS) or any other SQL Server client.
 Ensure that you have the necessary permissions to create a database and tables.
 You may need to uncomment the `CREATE DATABASE` and `USE` statements at the beginning of the script if you are creating the database for the first time.

-## Contact

-For any questions or feedback regarding this project, please feel free to contact me.
 ```